 A test for free-living plant-parasitic nematodes from soil including extraction, counts and identification to genus/species (including root-lesion nematodes) of any free living nematodes found within your sample.
 We also supply information on any pathogenic nematodes found (Plese note: virus vectors require specialist extraction methods).

-A bait test to identify Phytophthora (except P. rubi, and P. idaei.) and Pythium in soil.
+A bait test to detect a wide range of Phytophthora (except P. rubi, and P. idaei.) and Pythium Pythium in soil.
 Both Phytophthora and Pythium are fungus-like organisms causing disease in a range of plants.

 For further information about how Fera uses any personal data collected from you, please see our Privacy Notice at www.fera.co.uk/privacy-policy.